-Following the introduction of the Annual Performance Incentive (API) plan in 2022, QBE has continued to embed the plan through 2023.
-API outcomes are based on a combination of the Group's financial performance, non-financial metrics incorporating metrics based on risk, people and culture and strategic priorities, and individual performance assessed both on what has been achieved and how it was achieved during the year.
-Senior executives' risk performance is also evaluated which may result in upwards or downwards adjustment to their remuneration outcomes.
+The Annual Performance Incentive (API) plan is well embedded since being introduced in 2022.
+The API business scorecard outcome is determined based on a combination of the Group's financial and non-financial performance measures, with the latter incorporating metrics based on risk, people and culture and strategic priorities.
+The Board's assessment of the business scorecard determines the available funding for the Group API outcomes.
+Individual performance, assessed both on what has been achieved and how it was achieved during the year, forms an overlay over the individual's remuneration outcome.
+The individual performance includes, for each senior executive, an assessment of their risk performance, which may result in an upwards or downwards adjustment to their remuneration outcome.

-The senior executives' performance evaluation was conducted by the People & Remuneration Committee and approved by the Board for the 2023 year, with reference to their performance against agreed 2023 objectives.
+The senior executives' performance evaluation was conducted by the Group Chief Executive Officer (and by the Board Chair for the performance of the Group Chief Executive Officer), endorsed by the People & Remuneration Committee and approved by the Board for the 2024 year, with reference to their performance against agreed 2024 objectives.

-The QBE Remuneration Report (contained in the 2023 Annual Report) sets out the executive key management personnel business scorecard which provides a summary of performance against the key measures.
+The QBE Remuneration Report (contained in the 2024 Annual Report) sets out the executive key management personnel API business scorecard which provides a summary of performance against the key measures.
+Remuneration outcomes under the API plan are partly paid in cash, with the balance deferred in the form of conditional rights to QBE shares and are subject to malus and clawback, enabling awards to be either forfeited, reduced or have clawback applied at the discretion of the People & Remuneration Committee and Board respectively.